-One of the only blessings of last night was that the scale of Kamala Harris’s defeat was so devastating that there won’t be much room for if-not-but-for-ing.
+One of the only blessings from last night was that the scale of Kamala Harris’s defeat was so devastating that there won’t be much room for if-not-but-for–ing.
 There’s no equivalent to 2016’s “Why didn’t she campaign in Wisconsin?” (the leading candidate would have been “Why didn’t Harris choose Josh Shapiro”?).
 Harris got absolutely destroyed.

 I hope, but am not holding my breath, that the thoroughness of the thumping will drive home a point that has been clear to many of us for a while: The anti-Trump movement is a broken, ineffectual, frequently self-sabotaging mess that cannot be salvaged.
 It needs to be burnt down (NOT LITERALLY) and rebuilt into something more effective and less delusional.
 This movement consists of far too many individuals who, having gotten way too high on their own supply, have spent the last few years wandering around like zombies, chanting strange mantras and scaring the normie neighbors.
-They need to be taken by the arm and guided gently to the nearest comfy chair for a long, restorative rest while people whose eyes are less bloodshot take over.
+They need to be taken by the arm and gently guided to the nearest comfy chair for a long, restorative rest while people whose eyes are less bloodshot take over.

 I don’t mean “the anti-Trump movement” in a derogatory or conspiratorial way.
 I simply mean the large group of individuals who get paid, at least in part, to fight Trump and Trumpism.
 The existence of such a group isn’t unusual; Trump happens to be the most powerful conservative politician in the United States (and probably the world1) right now, so naturally there’s a great deal of opposition to him.
 Between 2000 and 2008 there was a similar anti-Bush movement, and from 2008 to 2016 there was an anti-Obama movement.